AlperRehaYAZGAN/ytu-cdtp-web-control-center/README.md

 # YTU CDTP Web Control Center

-This project aiming to create a web monitor server for handling all processes coming from Raspberry Pi Highway Sensors and Cameras.
+This project aiming to create a web ui and web backend for collect camera streams from raspberry pi or other sources then convert as opencv jpeg image.
+After convertion of stream, detect anomaly of picture and show it in the Web UI.
+If anomaly occurs, emit ANOMALY_DETECTED events to notify sub systems.

 This project uses venv for manage python virtual environment so follow this guideline.